• Skip to primary navigation

 Cooked chili in a black slow cooker vessel with wooden spoon.

-• Using a slotted spoon to remove the browned meat from the pan helps to drain and decrease the amount of grease you add to the recipe.
+Less Fat – Using a slotted spoon to remove the browned meat from the pan helps to drain and decrease the amount of grease added to the slow cooker if this is your preference.

 FAQs